Death Valley sets tentative world record for hottest month

-LOS ANGELES (AP) — Preliminary data show that Death Valley, California, set the world record for hottest July for the second straight year.
+LOS ANGELES (AP) — Preliminary data show that Death Valley, California, set the world record in July for the hottest month ever for the second straight year.

 National Weather Service meteorologist Todd Lericos says the month’s average temperature at Furnace Creek in Death Valley was 108.1 degrees (42.28 Celsius).